hivsuper/learning-journey/demos/mockito-demos/README.md

-- Demos for mockito(mockito-core & mockito-inline)/powermock
+- Demos for mockito(mockito-core & mockito-inline)
 - Verification demos of `org.hamcrest and.hamcrest` and `org.awaitility.Awaitility` libraries
 - Demos for wiremock
 - Demos for EasyRandom